Snape Maltings Food Hall, near Aldeburgh, Suffolk

 Picnic over-looking an Area of Outstanding Natural Beauty

-- Walk along the coastal path to Aldeburgh for fish and chips at Aldeburgh Fish & Chips or The Galleon
+- Walk along the Sailor’s Path to Aldeburgh for fish and chips at Aldeburgh Fish & Chips or The Galleon

 - Drive 4 miles to Orford to have lunch at the Pump Street Bakery Café or Butley Oystery

-- Enjoy a concert in the magnificent concert hall
+- Enjoy a concert in Snape Maltings magnificent concert hall

 - Take one of the river trips which run from Easter to October to explore the area’s rich wildlife and history